DominicMachado/DominicMachado.github.io/docs/latn-101-f22/unit-2-vocabulary.md

 - in + *acc*: *into*
 - per + *acc*: *through*
 - super + *acc*: *above*, *on top of*

+***

+### Conjunctions
+&nbsp;
 - ac/atque: and, and besides, and even
 - nam: for
 - neque/nec: not, and not, also not
 - sive: or
+- cum + ind - when
+- cum + subj - when, since, although
+- dum - while
+- quia - since
+- quod - because
+- quoniam - since
+- ubi - where, when
+- unde - from where

 ***